 Our Mission Statement

-NSW has followed the guidelines of the National Association for the Education of Young Children (NAEYC) since its beginning in 1987.
-NAEYC believes that through a nurturing, high quality early childhood education (ECE) program, each child is given the opportunity to grow socially, emotionally, physically, cognitively and creatively.
-By incorporating developmentally appropriate practices (DAP) with individual awareness, children develop the understanding of concepts about themselves, others, and the world around them.
+NSW has followed the guidelines of the National Association for the Education of Young Children (NAEYC) since our beginning in 1987.
+NAEYC believes that through a nurturing, high-quality early childhood education (ECE) program, each child has the opportunity to grow socially, emotionally, physically, cognitively, and creatively.
+Our studies inform us that although we are all created equal, our society does not treat us equally and so we embrace racial and identity development as it is no different from physical, intellectual, or emotional development (Jennifer Harvey) in that it is either learned by observation alone from media, culture and overheard discussions or learned with careful and intentional guidance that honors difference.
+With a curriculum that is meaningful to them, children develop an understanding of concepts about themselves, others, and the world around them.
+Through observation and interacting with people and real objects, they can seek solutions to concrete problems.